 Famous for: Commercial goods, silver jewelry

-From ethnic clothing to jewelry, gadgets to electronics, this triad of market is a popular and cheap shopping destination in Hyderabad.
+From ethnic clothing to jewelry, gadgets to electronics, this triad of the market is a popular and cheap shopping destination in Hyderabad.

 Famous for: Kalamkari fabric, Traditional wear, gadgets and electronics